bethropolis/suplike-social-website/README.md

 # inspiration

-my biggest inspiration to make this website was was the [KLIK social website](https://github.com/msaad1999/KLiK-SocialMediaWebsite) on github whom I also made > 50% of the Readme from, thank you [msaad1999](https://github.com/msaad1999) for making an amazing project.
+my biggest inspiration to make this app was was the [KLIK social website](https://github.com/msaad1999/KLiK-SocialMediaWebsite) on github whom I also made > 50% of the Readme from, thank you [msaad1999](https://github.com/msaad1999) for making an amazing project.

 # behind it all